Seriously, I Don’t Want to Dance

 Why is this world polluted with people who are determined to make me dance?
-Loud, pushy, abrasive, overbearing, manipulative, overlords of what is or is not judged to be enjoyable.
+Loud, pushy, abrasive, overbearing, manipulative overlords of what is or is not judged to be enjoyable.
 People who won’t take no for an answer.
-People who believe they have a better grasp of what’s in my brain than I do.
+People who believe they better grasp what’s in my brain than I do.

 What I say: I don’t want to dance.

 What they hear: I pretend I don’t want to dance, but secretly, it’s my deepest yearning.
-If it weren’t for debilitating fear and self-loathing, I’d be out on the dance floor right now, living the dream.
+If not for debilitating fear and self-loathing, I’d be out on the dance floor right now, living the dream.

 What I say: seriously, I don’t want to dance.

 I am not responsible for anything that happens from that moment forward.
-I am certain the person who coined the phrase, “justifiable homicide” was just some poor fellow who earnestly didn’t want to dance.
+I am confident the person who coined the phrase “justifiable homicide” was just some poor fellow who earnestly didn’t want to dance.

 Let’s make one thing clear: just because you like a certain thing, it doesn’t follow that every other human should also like that thing.
 Loads of different people like loads of different things.

-If only the local learning annex offered some course on beginner cannibalism.
+If only the local learning annex offered a course on beginner cannibalism.
 It’s all scrapbooking this and scrapbooking that, down at that place.